Kody-J/Android-Studio-Card-Game-Application/README.md

   1) The user plays against Two other A/I players
   2) All players start with $50,000
   3) The Dealer Automatically deals each player 2 cards
-  4) The user initiates the first round of betting based on their two cards by either betting, folding, checking, or calling.
+  4) The user initiates the first round of betting based on their 2 cards by either betting, folding, checking, or calling.
+      --> Fold: User ends turn looses chips in pot and remaining players continue automatically --> checking: User passes betting off to next player, round continues if bet not increased, player must call or raise otherwise
+      --> Call: User matches exact bet amount and turn ends
   5) Each A/I player bets after the user, automatically
   4) The dealer performs the flop. (discards the top card on the deck, and lays down three cards face up for all users to bet off of)
   6) The user initiates the second round of betting just as before